 Section D

 BUDGET DETAILS

-Do you have funds? es \square No
+Do you have funds? es $\square$ No

-Budget
+Event funded by: Clu b Budget

 State estimated expenses:

-Presenter/Performers \$Name(s)
+☐ Presenter/Performers \$ Name(s)

-□Food \$ Provided by
+Food \$ Provided by

-Decorations/Supplies \$ Purchased from:
+☐Decorations/Supplies \$ Purchased from:

 Publicity \$ Method of advertising:

 Estimated Total: \$

 endors must be listed on Central Depository's approved food vendors listing.
 In addition, ALL appropriate paperwork er to process payments, including speaker bio, liability insurance for food, and contracts as appropriate.

 AUTHORIZATION

 Section E

-CERTIFICATION: I certify that no contracts have been entered into with third parties without the written approval of the Office of the Vice President for the Division of Student Affairs at Brooklyn College or designee.
+the Division of Student Affairs at Brooklyn College or designee.
 All information in this application is true.
 I certify that I have received a copy of applicable college policies and regulations and will follow all policies and procedures as outlined.
 I AGREE TO HOLD HARMLESS AND INDEMNIFY THE BOARD OF TRUSTEES OF THE CITY UNIVERSITY OF NEW YORK AS WELL AS BROOKLYN COLLEGE AND ANY OF THEIR OFFICERS OR EMPLOYEES FROM LIABILITY FOR ACCIDENT OR DAMAGE.
 I assume responsibility for any damage to college facilities.
 No outside vendors will be permitted at any event without the written approval of the Vice President.
 If any event is cancelled, deposits may NOT be returned to the organization.
 This reservation does not guarantee approval.
 I certify that I am authorized to enter in this agreement on behalf of the organization and to commit such funds as itemized by the College associated with the use of the previously named facility.
 I understand that if the event exceeds the hours contracted for, additional charges may be added.
 If you agree with the certification above, please complete the information as requested below.
 I (we) certify that I will comply with all College rules and procedures; I understand that failure to do so may result in the cancellation of the event or meeting herein referred to.
 PLEASE PRINT Requestor #1 Full Name

+Signature

 Section F

 To be submitted to Event Screening Committee if event is large/major/special

 Send a Copy of Completed ☐Public Safety (4 weeks

-Please check one: □Large □Major □Sp pecial
+Please check one: □Large □Major □S pecial

 S.A.C.
-Check List Certificate of Insurance Performance Agreemen Security Date Reviewed:
+Check List Certificate of Insurance Performance Agreement Security Date Reviewed: t Required Yes No Yes No

+Date Nevieweu.
+1 Init Paine Signature